Joyce Anelay, Baroness Anelay of St Johns: Political career

 Prior to her elevation to the peerage, Anelay held a number of senior posts in the Conservative Party organisation.
 She was Chair of the Conservative Women's National Committee from 1993 to 1996, appointed Officer of the Most Excellent Order of the British Empire (OBE) in 1990, and in 1995 was promoted Dame Commander (DBE).
 She was created a Life Peer as Baroness Anelay of St Johns, of St John's in the County of Surrey in 1996.

 Between May 1997 and June 2002, Baroness Anelay served in various Conservative front bench posts, including Opposition Whip and Shadow Minister for Culture, Media and Sport.
 She was a Shadow Home Office Minister from June 2002 to July 2007, and from 2 July 2007, she served as Opposition Chief Whip in the House of Lords until 2010.
 In 2009, Anelay was sworn of the Privy Council.

 After the general election, on 12 May 2010, Anelay was appointed Government Chief Whip in the Lords and Captain of the Honourable Corps of Gentlemen-at-Arms.

 On 6 August 2014, the day after Baroness Warsi's resignation, Anelay was appointed in Warsi's place as Minister of State for South Asia and the Commonwealth, attending Cabinet (although not as a member).
 Anelay did not on take on Warsi's faith and communities brief, which reverted to Eric Pickles.

 In April 2017, Anelay expressed concerns about reports of homophobia in Chechnya, and she released the following statement: "The detention and ill-treatment of over 100 gay men in Chechnya is extremely concerning.
 Reports have also suggested that at least three of these men have been killed."

-In May 2020, as Chairwoman of the International Relations and Defence Committee in Britain's House of Lords, she questioned whether Israel should continue to receive preferential access to the U.K. market if the plan for annexing West Bank territory, as laid out in the incoming unity government's coalition agreement, proceeds.
+In May 2020, as Chairwoman of the International Relations and Defence Committee in Britain's House of Lords, she questioned whether Israel should continue to receive preferential access to the UK market if the plan for annexing West Bank territory, as laid out in the incoming unity government's coalition agreement, proceeds.